 One of the yard's 40-foot containers

-Shortly before I came to Richardson’s Yard, I’d discovered a Brighton & Hove Council document, proposing a series of planning objectives.
-Titled The London Road Central Masterplan, on page 14, it lays bare what seems like the site's true destiny.
-The aim is to harness it for, “employment uses [...] including business floorspace and affordable workspace for creative industries”.
-There's also a part that reads, “residential may be allowed as enabling development”.
-It occurred to me that Richardson's Yard might not be so much a solution to Brighton's homelessness problem as it is a lucrative stop-gap while the regeneration industry pauses for breath.
+Shortly before I came to Richardson’s Yard, I came across a Brighton and Hove Council document titled The London Road Central Masterplan that proposed a series of planning objectives.
+On page 14, it lays bare the site's true destiny: The aim is to harness it for “employment uses including business floorspace and affordable workspace for creative industries.
+Residential may be allowed as enabling development.”
+In other words, Richardson's Yard might not be so much an attempt to solve Brighton's homelessness problem and more of a lucrative stop-gap while the regeneration industry pauses for breath.

-In fact, on their website, the director of QED, Chris Gilbert almost says as much.
-“If successful, this formula could be a very effective way of helping to alleviate the housing crisis in Brighton, by providing ‘transition housing’ on a site that would otherwise be underutilised until a major development came forward."
-Gilbert admits that this is "not likely to happen for a number of years, given the current economic climate" and so it's easy to see why, for now, this might be a good way for the site to keep some money coming in, while providing everyone involved with some decent PR.
+In fact, on the Brighton Housing Trust website Chris Gilbert, the director of QED, almost says as much: “If successful, this formula could be a very effective way of helping to alleviate the housing crisis in Brighton, by providing ‘transition housing’ on a site that would otherwise be underutilized until a major development came forward."
+Gilbert admits that this is "not likely to happen for a number of years, given the current economic climate" and so it's easy to see why, for now, this project might be a good way for the site to keep some money coming in, while providing everyone involved with some decent PR.

-You see, the beauty of shipping containers is that, when needed, they can be moved quickly.
-According to a recent article by Inside Housing, QED plan to move the containers after Brighton Housing Trust's five-year lease expires, potentially waking up the area as prime real estate for office blocks and expensive flats.
-QED have already sunk £900,000 of capital into the scheme, suggesting there’s a plan way beyond wanting to provide homes to the “basically homeless” at £650 a month for five years.
-That said, adding a few numbers together, I worked out that QED could have netted some £1,404,000 in rent out of the yard’s 36 shipping containers by the time the lease is up.
-Which isn't too bad at all.
+The beauty of shipping containers is that, when needed, they can be moved quickly.
+According to a recent article in Inside Housing, QED plans to move the containers after Brighton Housing Trust's five-year lease expires, potentially waking up the area as prime real estate for office blocks and expensive flats.
+QED has already sunk £900,000 ($1.5 million) into the scheme, suggesting there’s a plan way beyond giving homes to the “basically homeless” at £650 a month for five years.
+That said, adding a few numbers together, I worked out that QED could have netted some £1,404,000 ($2.37 million) in rent out of the yard’s 36 shipping containers by the time the lease is up.
+Which isn't bad at all.

-Back home the following day, I called Andy Winter, the CEO of Brighton Housing Trust, and put some of the criticisms I had heard about Richardson's Yard to him.
-He told me that he was "fully aware" that incidents of anti-social behaviour had occurred, adding, "It’s generally visitors of two residents who’ve been responsible [...]
+The day after my stay in the containers, I called Andy Winter, the CEO of Brighton Housing Trust, and put some of the criticisms I had heard about Richardson's Yard to him.
+He told me that he was "fully aware" that incidents of antisocial behavior had occurred, adding, "It’s generally visitors of two residents who’ve been responsible...
 We’re also fully aware of the tenants whom they are visiting, and we have taken robust management action against them.“

-Richardson’s Yard may appear to be a creative solution to what, in homelessness, is a very real and growing problem.
-But the impression I got is that it's less about rehabilitating long-term rough sleepers and more a get-rich-quick scheme providing a further shoe-in for urban redevelopment.
-Another formula for wealth extraction in the form of 36 metal cans with a five-year shelf life, unjustifiable rents, high utility bills and security problems.
+Richardson’s Yard may appear to be a creative solution to a very real and growing problem.
+But the impression I got is that it's less about rehabilitating long-term rough sleepers and more a get-rich-quick scheme that provides a beachhead for urban redevelopment—a formula for wealth extraction in the form of 36 metal cans with a five-year shelf life, unjustifiable rents, high utility bills, and security problems.